lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> Authorization Server {#U-W}

-The protocol between device and authorization server (U and W in {{fig-protocol}}) is carried out via the authenticator (V) with certain data protected between the endpoints using the equivalent of a hybrid encryption scheme (see, e.g., {{I-D.irtf-cfrg-hpke}}).
+The protocol between U and W is carried out via V with certain data protected between the endpoints using the equivalent of a hybrid encryption scheme (see, e.g., {{RFC9180}}).
-The device uses the public DH key of the authorization server G_W together with the private DH key corresponding to ephemeral key G_X in EDHOC message_1, and vice versa for the authorization server.
+U uses the public DH key of the W, G_W, together with the private DH key corresponding to ephemeral key G_X in EDHOC message_1, and vice versa for W.
 The endpoints calculate a shared secret G_XW (see {{reuse}}), which is used to derive secret keys to protect data between U and W, as detailed in this section.

-The data exchanged between U and W is carried between U and V in message_1 and message_2 ({{U-V}}), and between V and W in Voucher Request/Response ({{V-W}}).
+The data exchanged between U and W is carried between U and V in message_1 and message_2 ({{U-V}}), and between V and W in the Voucher Request/Response ({{V-W}}).

 ### Voucher Info

-The external authorization data EAD_1 of EDHOC message_1 includes Voucher_Info, which is the following CBOR sequence:
+The external authorization data EAD_1 contains the EAD item (ead_label, ead_value) = (TBD1, Voucher_Info), where the ead_value is the following CBOR sequence:

 ~~~~~~~~~~~
 Voucher_Info = (